build-on-aws/content/posts/understanding-streaming-data-uses-cases-and-applications-how-to-move-to-real-time-analytics/index.md

 ## Understanding build versus buy

 Last, but definitely not least, is understanding when it is best to build or buy.
 There are three major criteria to consider when deciding between building versus buying.
 First is competency.
 Is your team able to build and maintain an infrastructure?
 In the beginning, we talked about data analytics becoming a core function in the business.
 It's important for the organization to evaluate whether it makes business sense for your team to build and maintain this in-house.
 This is a decision not to be taken lightly, as it will take resources away from other activities.
-As for opting to buy and outsource your stream source to a vendor, assess their feature portfolio for completeness.
+Second is considering to buy and outsource your stream source to a vendor.
+Assess their feature portfolio for completeness.
 Make sure you also look beyond what the stream store provides and inspect their stream processing framework, along with the tooling around it.
-Make sure they provide the features you need now and in the near future.
+Third, make sure they provide the features you need now and in the near future.
 It is not a trivial exercise to change implementation when you already have a central store in place and have our valuable insights.

 ![FIGURE 12 Unidirectional flow](images/Figure14-buildvsbuy.jpeg "Source: Adobe Stock")

 ## Conclusion

-In this blog, I talked about how data analytics have evolved from traditional data analytics, which deals with data in hours, days, months, or years, into real-time analytics, which deals with data in seconds, minutes, and hours.
-How siloed architecture needed to be bridged together.
-I looked at the current trends and how advancements in technology are ushering in real-time analytics to gain real-time insights that benefit the business.
+In this blog, I talked about how data analytics have evolved from traditional data approach dealing with data in hours, days, months, or years, into data in seconds and minutes and hours through real-time analytics.
+I looked at the current trends and how advancements in technology are ushering in real-time analytics to gain real-time insights that benefit the business and help break down data silos.
 Understanding that real-time streaming use cases and applications are evolving our data analytics now and that there are important considerations when planning for your real-time streaming analytics platform is a great way to start on the right footing.
 This should equip you on your journey to start building out your own real-time analytics for your organization.